 CASS CIC is passionate about helping clients to discover their own remarkable capacity for self-healing and personal growth.
-Our Integrative Counselling support strives to equip people with successful coping strategies for positive integration in everyday life.
+Our Integrative Counselling support and coaching strives to equip people with successful coping strategies for positive integration in everyday life.

 The ultimate goal is self-actualisation through a truly person-centred approach with unique programmes to support people with neurodiverse traits.